How and where can I travel?

-- Terrain: whether your destination is flat or on a hill, could affect your ability to get around comfortably.
+- Terrain: is your destination hilly or rocky?
+This could affect your ability to get around comfortably.

 - Transport availability: the types of transport available at your destination.

 - Whether you have any special needs, such as oxygen treatment or wheelchair access.

 - Be realistic: places you liked in the past may not be suitable now.
-Pick a trip you – and your carer - can cope with physically.
+Pick a trip you – and your carer or travel companion - can cope with physically.

 - Shop around: different insurance companies have different policies for people with lung conditions, so find the best deal for you.
 Many travel agents offer holidays for people with special requirements.

 - Ask questions: travel agencies are used to dealing with special requirements.
 They should be able to answer all of your queries and concerns.
-You can also ask other holidaymakers on many websites and our own web community.
-Our friendly helpline team are also a great source of information.
-Give them a call on 03000 030 555.
+You can also ask other holidaymakers about their experiences on our web community.
+Our friendly helpline team are a great source of information.
+Give them a call on 03000 030 555